Surrealism-All/SurrealismUI/README.md

   p:=SURPopup {
     SURButton {
-      content: "you can add anything in Popup";
+      text: "you can add anything in Popup";
       y: 160px;
     }
   }